 Investors who want a tax-advantaged investment

 Anyone can contribute up to $15,000 per child each year free of gift-tax consequences ($30,000 for married couples).
 This amount is indexed for inflation and may increase over time.
-Because contributions are made with after-tax dollars, a deduction cannot be made.
+Because contributions are made with after-tax dollars, a deduction cannot be taken.

 For children under age 19 and full-time students under age 24 whose earned income is less than one-half of their support, the first $1,100 of earnings is tax-free.
 Earnings between $1,100 and $2,200 are taxed at the child’s rate; earnings above $2,200 are taxed using the brackets and rates for estates and trusts.